teamniteo/handbook/work-process/scrum.md

 Our sprints start on a Wednesday morning with the [Sprint Planning](https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint_planning) meeting.
 They end on the Tuesday morning two weeks later with [Sprint Review and Sprint Retrospective](https://en.wikipedia.org/wiki/Scrum_(software_development)#Sprint_review_and_retrospective) meetings.

-The last Monday morning of the Sprint everyone should open up the Kanban Board and ask themselves: "How can I help close whatever is still opened?".
+The last Monday morning of the Sprint everyone should open up the Scrum Board and ask themselves: "How can I help close whatever is still opened?".
 Repeat the same after lunch and on Tuesday morning.

 On the Wednesday in the middle of the sprint we hold the <a name="product_backlog_refinement_meeting"></a>[Product Backlog Refinement](https://en.wikipedia.org/wiki/Scrum_(software_development)#Backlog_refinement) meeting.